Newborn | when does it get easier?!

 Ignore unwanted advice and opinions.

-Since having my first child I’ve been given a lot of advice!
-Some people love to tell you what you’re doing wrong and how their way is so much better!
+Some people are just drawn to children and love to tell parents where they’re going wrong and how their way is so much better!

-The trouble is that often, these people aren’t actually the best people to advise.
+The trouble is that often, these people aren’t actually the best people to advise (usually because the nice one’s stay out of it!)

-It’s easy to begin parenting in a way that goes against your instincts or beliefs simply because you’re afraid that you’ll get it wrong.
+It’s easy to begin parenting in a way that goes against your instincts or beliefs simply because you’re afraid that you’ll get it wrong otherwise.

 Leave him to cry or he’ll never fall asleep on his own…